This keto breakfast pizza is made with a delicious coconut flour crust that turns out wonderfully crispy.

 - Place the bacon strips in a large cold skillet.
 Heat the skillet over medium heat.
 Cook the bacon until just crisp.
 Allow to cool on paper towels, then cut into bite-size pieces.
 Set aside.

 - In a large bowl, whisk 4 large eggs with water, garlic powder, onion powder, and dried oregano.

 - Measure out the coconut flour, breaking up any lumps with your hands.
 Stir the coconut flour into the egg mixture, mixing until smooth.
 Stir in the Parmesan cheese.

 - Allow the mixture to rest and thicken for a couple of minutes.
 This will allow the coconut flour to soak up the liquid.

-- Return the pizzas to the oven.
-Bake until egg whites are almost set, about 10 minutes.
-Sprinkle the pizzas with the bacon pieces.
-Bake until egg whites are fully cooked, 2-3 more minutes.
+- Return the pizza to the oven.
+Bake until the egg whites are almost set, about 7 minutes.

 - Sprinkle the pizza with the bacon pieces.
 Bake until the egg whites are fully cooked, 2-3 more minutes.
 The edges will be very crispy – a lot like a really thin crust.

 - Allow the pizza to rest for 5 minutes before cutting it into six slices and serving.